 resource LED_STRIP 1 A09 save

-How to change motor ordering in flight controller (swap motor outputs)
+How to change motor order/output on flight controller

-Now type in “resource” in CLI, and please make a copy of the result (in case of any problem you can just go back).
-Then find the 4 lines specifying the motor pin assignment:
+Now type “resource” in CLI, and find the 4 lines specifying the pin assignment for the four motors:

 resource MOTOR 1 B07 resource MOTOR 2 B06 resource MOTOR 3 B05 resource MOTOR 4 B04